kolkhis/tech-notes/homelab/storage-rebuild.md

 When Proxmox was installed intially, we used LVM instead of ZFS.

-If we had used ZFS, we could have leveraged the internal mirroring that it supports.
+If we had used ZFS for the root filesystem/boot drive, we could have leveraged the internal mirroring that it supports.

 But, we didn't, so we're going to set up RAID1 mirroring for the LVM.

 We did use ZFS for `vmdata`, but that came later.